 Veterans can suffer from anxiety or depression for a number of reasons.
 One common long-term effect of military service is chronic stress and a feeling of always being “on.”
 The high-stress environment that many soldiers live in, sometimes for years, can have a lasting effect on a Veteran’s mental health.
 Whether the long-term effect of the many stressors of military service is anxiety, depression, hypervigilance, or other symptoms, a Veteran can struggle long after they have left the military.

-The VA recognizes service-related anxiety and depression as disabilities, making a Veteran eligible to receive monthly benefits.
-However, the severity of these mental health issues can have a big impact on the disability rating that the VA gives to a Veteran.
+The VA recognizes these service-related mental disorders as disabilities, making a Veteran eligible to receive monthly benefits.
+However, the severity of these mental health conditions can have a big impact on the VA disability rating that the Veteran receives.
 The VA gives each Veteran who applies for disability benefits a rating between 0 and 100.
 This disability score represents how much a Veteran’s service-related disability affects their ability to live.
 The more severe a Veteran’s disability is, the higher their rating from the VA will be.

 Because anxiety and depression can vary in severity from person to person, the VA’s disability ratings for these conditions can vary as well.
-If a Veteran is suffering from anxiety or depression that is so severe that it makes it impossible for them to work or socialize, the VA is much more likely to give that Veteran a higher score, potentially even the highest possible rating.
-If mental health issues are making it extremely hard for you to work and live a life that you love, you deserve to receive the support you need from the VA to take care of yourself and your loved ones as you recover.
+For example, if a Veteran suffers from a more severe form of depression, such as a major depressive disorder that impacts their occupational and social functioning, the VA is much more likely to give that Veteran a higher VA disability rating, potentially even the highest possible rating.
+If your mental health disorder is making it extremely hard for you to work and live a life that you love, you deserve to receive the disability compensation you need from the VA to take care of yourself and your loved ones as you recover.

-If you are a Veteran with schizophrenia or bipolar disorder, the VA will likely give you a higher disability rating.
-These conditions can be debilitating, often making it difficult for a Veteran to maintain a job.
+If you are a Veteran with schizophrenia or bipolar disorder, the Veterans Affairs will likely give you a higher VA disability rating.
+These mental illnesses can be debilitating, often making it difficult for a Veteran to maintain a job.
 In situations where a disability makes a Veteran unemployable, they can qualify for a status called Total Disability based on Individual Unemployability (TDIU).
 TDIU can help to verify to the VA that you should qualify for a 100% disability rating because your condition is so severe that it makes you unable to work.

 In a situation where you need support from the VA in order to take care of yourself, it is worth it to do everything you can to get the disability rating you deserve.
 When you need your disability rating raised, there are some key steps you can take to contest the VA’s ruling on your claim.